AbbeySegun/Food-Claims-Analysis-On-Power-BI/README.md

 **Linked_cases** This column contains TRUE or FALSE with 26 missing values.
 The missing value was replaced with FALSE, as given in the description.

 **Cause** The column contains vegetable, meat, unknown and VEGETABLES.
 16 values were found to be VEGETABLES which require Trimming and changing of case.
 The inconsistent values were replaced with vegetable, as given in the description.

+ The visuals above revealed that RECIFE has the highest number of claims while SAO LUIS came second.
+However, the category are not balanced because fewer claims came from NATAL and FORTALEZA while other location has higher claims.